Do you want to move WordPress from a local server to a live site?

 Step 7: Fix Images and Broken Links by Updating Paths

-A simple way to update the URLs is by using the following SQL query.
+Another way to update the URLs is by using the following SQL query:

 UPDATE wp_posts SET post_content = REPLACE(post_content, 'localhost/test/', 'www.yourlivesite.com/');

-Simply go to phpMyAdmin, click on your database, and then click on ‘SQL’ from top menu and add the query above.
+Simply go to phpMyAdmin, click on your database, and then click on ‘SQL’ from the top menu and add the query above.

-Make sure you change it to your own local site and live site URLs, and click the ‘Go’ button.
+Make sure you change it to your local site and live site URLs and click the ‘Go’ button.

-That’s it, you have now successfully migrated WordPress from your local server to a live site.
+That’s it.
+You have now successfully migrated WordPress from your local server to a live site.

-Hopefully, now your live website is up and running smoothly.
-If you notice any errors, then you can check out our guide to common WordPress errors for help troubleshooting.
+Hopefully, your live website is up and running smoothly.
+If you notice any errors, you can check out our guide to common WordPress errors for help with troubleshooting.

 We hope this article helped you move WordPress from a local server to a live site.
-You may also want to see our guide on how to create an email newsletter the right way, or see our comparison of the best GoDaddy hosting alternatives.
+You may also want to see our guide on moving a live site to a local server or look at the ultimate website migration checklist for practical WordPress migration steps.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-david kule says
+david kule

 thank you guys!!